ICHIKAWA EBIZÔ V

 Comments:

-Ichikawa Ebizô V was an outstanding tachiyaku and the most popular actor of the nineteenth century.
+Ichikawa Ebizô V was an outstanding tachiyaku and one of the most popular actors of the nineteenth century.

 Prints & Illustrations